 A fire safety risk assessment was carried out in line with the legal requirements.
 The management of fire safety was effective.

 The practice had arrangements to ensure the safety of the X-ray equipment and the required radiation protection information was available.
+This included cone-beam computed tomography (CBCT).

 Risks to patients